Tow Truck Insurance Cost: Market Ranges + Calculator

 What's the difference between On-Hook and Garage Keepers? +

 On-Hook covers the customer's vehicle while it's ON your hook — in transit, being towed.
 If you scrape a parked car onto your truck and damage it during loading, or someone hits the towed vehicle on the highway, On-Hook pays.
 Garage Keepers Legal Liability covers customers' vehicles when they're parked on your property — your storage yard, impound lot, or repair bay.
 If a tree falls on a car in your yard, Garage Keepers pays.
 Most operators need both.
 In Texas + Virginia, On-Hook is called Garagekeepers Legal Liability — same coverage, different state-mandated name.
-Progressive Commercial On-Hook.
+III commercial-insurance basics.

 Do I need MCS-90 if I only tow within my state? +